 Unfortunately, I was pushing myself too hard and not listening to my body.

-Then in June, on the anniversary of my original diagnosis we heard those horrible words, the scan shows metastasis of the breast cancer.
-After denying that it could be and convincing myself they were wrong, the biopsy was irrefutable, metastatic breast cancer.
+Then in June, on the anniversary of my original diagnosis, we heard those horrible words.
+The scan showed metastasis of the breast cancer.
+After denying that it could be and convincing myself they were wrong, the biopsy was irrefutable; metastatic breast cancer.